Atheer2104/Atheer2104/README.md

 <h1 align="center">Hello World! 👋, My name is Atheer Salim</h1>

 ### About Me 🚶‍♂️
-I study at KTH currently in my second year my program is called Information and Communication Technology we have various courses from math to hardware in computers.
+I am a student at KTH my program is called Information and Communication Technology (Master of Science in Engineering) we have various courses from math to hardware in computers.
 It's a quite large program it covers the basic about both worlds in computer software and hardware also.
-If you want to check Curriculum go via this <a href="https://www.kth.se/student/kurser/program/CINTE/20202/arskurs1?l=en">Link<a/>.
+Currently I am at my fourth year studying computer science master.

 In my time off I like to train in the gym 💪.
 I like to hang out with my friends and do some activities also when I have some time to spare I enjoy playing games 👾.
 I also like to explore, tinker, and learn about topics related to anything relay physics, math, programming, history, or whatever really.